-Insert all nine rocker box fixing bolts and note that the bolt with short head is in the centre right hand position and on 500 c.c. models the bolts with threaded extensions are fitted one each side of the central short head bolt.
+Insert all nine rocker box fixing bolts and note that the bolt with short head is in the centre right hand position and the bolts with threaded extensions are fitted one each side of the central short head bolt.

 Tighten each bolt in turn bit by bit until all are fully home.